Meth Law Offices Stops Bullying from Affecting your Children's lives and education

 For many reasons, administrators and teachers sometimes attempt to ignore or cover up instances of bullying.
 This is unlawful and potentially dangerous.
 If your child is being bullied and school officials are not providing effective assistance, I can work immediately to enforce his or her rights.

 Meth Law Offices, PC represents clients in the Chester area in bullying rights.

 Meth Law Works on Behalf of Employees Who Are Harassed at Work

 There is a difference between an unpleasant workplace and the type of misconduct that gives rise to a legal action.
-At Meth Law Offices, PC, I can advise you on potential claims under New York law relating to misconduct, including:
+Meth Law Offices can advise you on potential claims under New York law relating to misconduct, including:

 Discrimination — You cannot be treated differently at work because of your race, religion, ethnicity, age, marital status, disability or sexual orientation.
 This includes misbehavior such as offensive ethnic jokes or refusal to provide reasonable accommodation for religious observances.

 Sexual harassment — If a supervisor is pressuring you for sexual attention or if offensive behavior in the workplace is making your job intolerable, I can act quickly to protect your rights.

 Physical threats — Civil and criminal options exist if someone is threatening you physically or causes an injury.
 I will work relentlessly to help secure a safe work environment for you.